pcengines/apu2-documentation/docs/gpios.md

 active_low  device  direction  edge  power  subsystem  uevent  value
 ```

-- `active_low` - indicates whether this pin is an active low signal
+- `active_low` - indicates whether this pin is an active low signal (for input
+  only)
 - `direction` - can be either `in` or `out`
 - `edge` - for inputs, whether pin should be active on `rising, falling, both`,
   `none` edge